 Hanoi is the capital of Vietnam and one of the best places to use as a base for travelling throughout northern Vietnam.
 What you may not know about Hanoi is that it has a considerable dining scene for its seven million residents.
-In fact, we spent most of our time in Hanoi during our year of travelling people watching and eating.
+We spent most of our time in Hanoi during our year of travelling people watching and eating.
 Yup, eating alone kept us very entertained while in Hanoi during our year of travelling.
 I mean, Hanoi Vietnam makes it very easy to eat (and get fat, so bring your best buffet pants on the trip!).
 You will find some mouth-watering dishes along every street corner and every small alleyway.

 While there are lots to do in Hanoi Vietnam, I felt that good food was what guided us throughout all the different corners and areas of Hanoi.